andreacolledan/qura/docs/docs/tool/extensions.md

 Once you have defined a global resource module, you need to make the following changes [`Main.hs`](https://github.com/andreacolledan/qura/blob/main/app/Main.hs) in order to make it available from QuRA's interface:

 1. Add a new case to `globalMetricArgParser` to parse your new metric as a command line option.
-2. Also add your metric's name to the error message of the argument parser, so that users know it's there.
+2. Add your metric's name to the error message of the argument parser, so that users know it's there.

 If your metric is defined in `myGlobalMetricModule` and is called `myglobalmetric`, the last lines of the case analysis in `globalMetricArgParser` should look like this: